 - At least one partner must be Jewish.
 We define that broadly—if you have at least one Jewish parent or grandparent, that counts.

-- At least one partner must have no prior organized Israel trip experience as a teen or adult (i.e. if both partners have been on Birthright, you are ineligible)
+- At least one partner must have no prior organized Israel experience as a teen or adult on a Jewish peer trip (i.e. if both partners have been on Birthright, you are ineligible)

 - We particularly welcome participants of diverse backgrounds, including interfaith couples and LGBTQ couples.